 - Therapeutic or treatment foster care

-- Children and youth who require more extensive social, behavioural and mental health care and who receive more specialized services are supported by therapeutic foster parents.
+- Children and youth who require more extensive social, behavioral and mental health care and who receive more specialized services are supported by therapeutic foster parents.
 These caregivers receive additional special training and support to be part of the care team that meets the needs of children in their homes.

 - Foster-to-adopt care

 - it refers to families foster with the intention of adopting.
 A number of sates encourage this practice.
 Indeed, it has many advantages, including reducing the number of placements a child experiences and allowing a family to bond.
 It is sometimes called as dual licensing.

 Foster care is provided by private and public agencies.
 In order to begin the process, it is possible to find contact in your Department of Human Services or Department of Children and Family Services or on The Child Welfare Information Gateway.
 Once you have the contact, these are the steps:

 - Make the call